YassineBouzid/real-time-weld-defect-detection-using-yolov3/README.md

 Due to the machine utility,machine leaning in general and deep learning in particular based on artificial intelligence will ease the task and improve the control quality, so the automation of the task is right thing to solve this problem, and in order to automate radiographic-inspection task  in real-time, I had to choose the best object detection algorithm available.
 At present, Yolov3 architecture has shown magnificent performance in real-time detection which made it the right algorithm for this project.

 In this work, I have prepared a training dataset and i have manually labeled 1300 defect image.
-Also, I have download yolov3 darknet weights from its website https://pjreddie.com/darknet/yolo/, which has already been trained on MSCOCO dataset and recognize 80 different classes with mAP (mean average precision)  measured at 0.5 IOU = 60.6 %  , also I had prepared all necessary files to be ready for training on Google Colab seeking the free and  powerful GPUs, I started training yolov3 model from the pre-trained weights, and results are as follows:
+Also, I have download yolov3 darknet weights from its website https://pjreddie.com/darknet/yolo/, which has already been trained on MSCOCO dataset and recognize 80 different classes with mAP (mean average precision)  measured at 0.5 IOU = 60.6 %  , also I had prepared all necessary files to be ready for training on Google Colab seeking the free and  powerful GPUs, I started training yolov3 model from the pre-trained weights, and at each number of epochs i have calculated the mAP (mean Average Precision) according to this code https://github.com/Cartucho/mAP and finally i have gotten these results:
 #Results of training yolov3 on custom x-ray dataset:
 ![training table](https://user-images.githubusercontent.com/47951668/92666441-2cc75800-f301-11ea-832b-dbdb7b417cd6.jpg)